 1. Not Qualifying the Cash Home Investors

-Reporting to your new workstation or returning home after inheriting a property can push you to sell your house fast.
+Reporting to your new job or returning home after inheriting a property can push you to sell your house fast.
 You may end up skimping on researching your home buyer, which may prove costly in the long run.
-You need to take time and conduct background checks on the private investor.
+You need to take time and conduct background checks on the investment company and its representatives.
 Let them provide a proof-of-cash letter before agreeing to the offer provided.
 An excellent way to find the right homebuyers is to ask for references and reading reviews from past clients.

 2. Spending Money and Time on Repairs

 The traditional realtor route may push you to carry out expensive upgrades and repairs to make the property attractive to homebuyers.
 Some homeowners carry over this notion when selling a home for cash.
 Most cash home investors buy the property on an ‘as-is’ basis, meaning there’s no need for repairs or home inspections.
-As a general rule, you can only recoup 70 to 80% return for the improvements made.
-Selling without an agent allows you to save much-needed cash.
+As a general rule, you can only recoup a percentage return for the improvements made unless you decide to do a full home renovation and then selling with an agent will actually get you a better return.

 3. Signing Up a Real Estate Agent